nbramblett/bazel_mockery/README.md

 This repository is forked from Helcaraxan's old build rule, which was no longer compatible with the newer versions of Bazel and Go.
-It currently uses an older version of mockery, which does not rely on Go Modules.
-Possibly there will be an upgrade in the future to make this work with go modules and mockery v2.
+It now uses mockery/v2 and Go Modules to provide a more robust build rule.
+Test files are included.
+This is not really under active development atm but I'll try to handle any bugs that pop up as they're found.

 # Bazel rules for using mockery